Skip to main content

 Tour capacity: 50 people

-Note: Coffee and pastries will be available.
-Tours will be given throughout the entire hour, with the last tour beginning at 10:50.
+Note: Coffee and pastries will be available. ours will be given every 15 minutes, beginning right at 10:00 and the last tour beginning at 10:45.
 Elevators are available to those who cannot take stairs.
-Please let us know before the tour starts.
+Please let us know before the tour starts if you need the elevator.

 10:00 - 11:00 a.m.
 ET

-Go behind the scenes at Wilson Synchrotron Laboratory - the 'crown jewel' of Cornell - home to Cornell’s particle accelerator and CHESS, the Cornell High Energy Synchrotron Source.
+Go behind the scenes at Wilson Synchrotron Laboratory, home to Cornell’s particle accelerator and the Cornell High Energy Synchrotron Source (CHESS).
 See how positrons circulating at near light-speed generate powerful X-rays used to study everything from clean energy materials to plant biology.
 The tour includes the CESR accelerator, active x-ray beamlines, and a look at major upgrades underway—including a 20-tesla magnet system for high-field science and a new beamline dedicated to sustainability and agriculture.

 Tour capacity: 30 people